An Advanced Look Into Causation, Prevention & Possible Solutions for Soft Tissue Injuries of the Hip & Lower Back

-This is a very important point.
+This is an important point.
 Many people with hip conditions often re-injure their hip due to the fact the damaged muscle or soft tissue is tight and the range of motion of the hip is restricted.
 Even the most minor of activities can cause a recovering hip to strain, sprain, or even tear.
 Every time this happens, your recovery is delayed.
 This is why using the T•Shellz Wrap® not only now, but also into the future, is wise.
-The energy emitted from the T•Shellz Wrap® is absorbed by the deep tissue, gently warming it, and thereby increasing the elasticity...all without risk of causing further harm and greatly reducing your chances of re-injury.
+Energy emitted from the T•Shellz Wrap® is absorbed by soft tissue, gently warming it, and thereby increasing the elasticity...all without risk of causing further harm and greatly reducing your chances of re-injury.

-Osteoarthritis in the hip occurs when the articular cartilage begins to degenerate.
-Over time, the head of the femur (upper leg bone) rubs against the acetabular fossa (hip socket) with little or no protection from the articular cartilage.
+Osteoarthritis in the hip occurs when cartilage and meniscii degenerate.
+Over time, the base of the femur (upper leg bone) rubs against the tibia (lower leg bone) with little or no protection from the cartilage.
 This lead to pain in the hip joint.
 The space within the joint starts to decrease without the cushioning and stiffness in the hip becomes a problem.
-The T•Shellz Wrap® excels at emitting a soothing energy deep into the joint, allowing for less stiffness and better range-of-motion.
+The T•Shellz Wrap® is intended to generate warmth and an increase in blood flow - resulting in less stiffness and better range-of-motion.

 Contributes to your overall well-being.